K-Stability of Fano spherical varieties: Modified Futaki invariant on -Fano horospherical varieties

 If we want to consider the K-stability of $X$ with respect to $G$-equivariant test configurations (for any reductive subgroup $G$ of $\mathrm{Aut}^0(X)$), the only $\xi$ at which we will need to evaluate the Futaki invariant generate automorphisms commuting with $G$.
 Recall that we described these $G$-equivariant automorphisms when $X$ is spherical under the action of $G$ in Section~\ref{sec_equi_aut}.

-Assume that $X$ is horospherical under $G$, and that $x\in X$ is such that its isotropy subgroup $H$ contains the unipotent radical $U$ of a Borel subgroup $B$.
-Then the group of equivariant automorphisms of $X$ is isomorphic to $P/H$, where we recall that $P=N_G(H)$ is a parabolic containing $B$, and the action of $P/H$ on the open orbit $G\cdot x= G/H$ is by multiplication on the right by the inverse.
+Assume that $X$ is horospherical under $G$, and that $x\in X$ is in the open orbit, with isotropy group $H$.
+The group of equivariant automorphisms of $X$ is isomorphic to $P/H$, where we recall that $P=N_G(H)$ is a parabolic, and the action of $P/H$ on the open orbit $G\cdot x= G/H$ is by multiplication on the right by the inverse.
 Recall that $P/H$ is a torus.
 Its maximal compact subtorus is thus well defined and we denote by

 the subalgebra of the Lie algebra of $P/H$ obtained as $J$ times the Lie algebra of the maximal compact subtorus, where $J$ denotes the complex structure on $P/H$.
 By Proposition~\ref{prop_polar_dec}, we can identify $\mathfrak{b}_1$ with $\mathfrak{a}_1$.
 We keep a different notation to emphasize that an element of $\mathfrak{b}_1$ acts on the right and not on the left.